 Growing businesses appreciate this because they don’t have to purchase new software licenses each time they add an employee.
 Since data is all stored virtually, there isn’t a concern about information being localized on one person’s computer.
 So when you’re out to lunch with a client, you’re able to pull up just the information they need rather than saying, “I’ll email it to you when I get back to the office.”
 SaaS software is automatically updated, so you don’t have to worry about purchasing and installing upgrades.

 Other cloud services such as IaaS (infrastructure-as-a-service) and PaaS (platform-as-a-service) allow users to purchase online storage, paying for just what they need, and access product development tools to create applications on the provider’s platform.
+And then there also are softwares which help visualize statistics when data is input.
+The debate of kibana vs grafana is an incessant discussion, but both are good enough softwares.

 Do I need to worry about privacy and security?
 Obviously, this is a big concern.
 The idea of handing over your data to another company is understandably worrisome.
 Just knowing that the company’s information cannot be kept under lock and key is enough for some executives to shy away from the idea of cloud computing.